 - Councilors from District No. 2 (three seats)

 - Councilors from District No. 3 (three seats)

 - Councilors from District No. 4 (three seats)

 - The City Auditor

-The office of the Mayor, Commissioner Positions No. 1, and No. 4 appear on the ballot and are elected during presidential elections.
-The Auditor, Commissioner Positions No. 2, and No. 3 are elected and appear on the ballot during mid-term elections.
+The office of the Mayor, Councilors from District No. 1, and No. 2 appear on the ballot and are elected during presidential elections.
+The Auditor, Councilors from District No. 3, and No. 4 are elected and appear on the ballot during mid-term elections.

 Have additional questions?
 Please contact the City Elections Office at email@example.com or 503-865-6503.